I Love Rocky Road: Music video

-The music video was the directorial debut of Dror Soref and parodies the "I Love Rock 'n Roll" music video, with these differences from the original:
+The music video was the directorial debut of Dror Soref and parodies the "I Love Rock 'n Roll" music video.
+Dr. Demento makes a cameo appearance in the video as a cashier.

-It takes place in an ice cream parlor, rather than a tavern.

-It was shot in color rather than black and white.

-It was videotaped rather than filmed.

-In "I Love Rock 'n Roll", Joan Jett says "Ow!" twice.
-In "I Love Rocky Road", Weird Al says "Ow!" in reaction to an ice cream-induced brain freeze; the second time, he says "Ow!" in reaction to a kid biting his leg.

-Dr. Demento makes a cameo appearance as a cashier.

-While Al is playing his accordion, the cover photo for the single can be seen.

-Yankovic wears a black leather jacket with the I Love Lucy logo, referencing Yankovic's first music video, "Ricky".

 The "ice cream" used in the video is actually mashed potatoes, since real ice cream would melt under stage lights.

-When Yankovic sings the line "If I get fat and lose my teeth, that's fine with me," he smiles to reveal all his teeth appear to have either fallen out or are rotten.
+Yankovic recalled during an interview with GQ that he accidentally bit into the mashed potatoes after turning his head because the ice cream scoop on top of the mashed potatoes fell off, he stated during the same interview that they got through the shot but "it was disgusting."

 Chart positions

 Rerecording

 In 2022, for the film WEIRD: The Al Yankovic Story, Yankovic rerecorded the track as well as four others.
 In the film, Yankovic first plays the song in a bar.
 Different from the album version, it starts out with just Yankovic and the accordion, and near the end of the first verse Jim Kimo West, Steve Jay, and Jon Bermuda Schwartz spontaneously join in on guitar, bass, and drums.
 After the song is finished, Dr. Demento, who was in the audience, comes up to Yankovic and asks to be his agent, to which Yankovic says yes.